Welfare and Support

 The bursary may be used for course related costs such as books, equipment, uniforms, essential trips and transport to college.

 19+ Learner Support Fund

-The Discretionary 19+ Learner Support Fund is money allocated to the College by the Government, to help students on a low income (under £25,000) or from low income households (under £35,000).
+The Discretionary 19+ Learner Support Fund is money allocated to the College by the Government, to help students on a low income (under £25,000) or if living with a partner with a combined low income (under £35,000).

 The bursary can be used for course related fees such as books, equipment, uniforms, essential trips, transport to college, childcare and a small percentage towards tuition fees.
 This is a discretionary bursary and the college will assess student based on their personal circumstances.